 Just like Western countries have adopted the California Roll, there’s also a beloved (though less famous) Hawaiian Roll.
 This local food contains canned tuna, fishcake, Tamago (grilled egg), and shrimp powder.

-My favorite sushi, which I just found out is a Hawaiian specialty, would have to be the cone sushi.
+My favorite sushi, which is a Hawaiian specialty, is cone sushi.
 It’s a simple combination of rice stuffed into a “cone” of fried tofu.
-The tofu wrapping is actually quite sweet and taste best when served cold.
-You’ll find these in bento boxes or okazu-yas (Japanese deli).
+The tofu wrapping is actually quite sweet and tastes best when served cold.

 You can get sushi in several different ways.
 The most common would be to-go places, like SushiMan, Aloha Sushi, or Ninja Sushi.
 This is where you order at the register and wait patiently for the cook in the back to whip it up.
 Such take-out orders are easy to pack and perfect for outdoor picnics.

 The second way you’ll most likely eat sushi would be from izakayas (Japanese food taverns).
 These are the sit-down restaurants that serve a wide range of small plates.
 This is the best way to try a little bit of everything.

 And, if you go to places like Genki Sushi, and wait for it to come out on a conveyor belt – this is a fun place for kids to eat.

 But one of the most surprising things about Hawaii sushi is that you can find it almost anywhere.
 Rolls with canned tuna are often available at gas stations and 7-11.

 Whether you get a unique roll from a convenience store or a fresh-caught specialty from a fine dining restaurant, you must try some Hawaii sushi during your vacation to the islands.